projectsveltos/addon-controller/README.md

 [![Slack](https://img.shields.io/badge/join%20slack-%23projectsveltos-brighteen)](https://projectsveltos.slack.com/archives/C046L9HFJFP)

-# cluster-api-feature-manager
+# Sveltos

 ![sveltos logo](./logos/logo.png)

-The goal of the project is to provide a declarative and policy driven APIs to provision new features (like Helm charts, ingress controllers, CNIs, storage classes and other resources) in a given set of Kubernetes clusters.
+Sveltos is a policy driven approach to manage kubernetes resources and helm charts in ClusterAPI clusters.
+Sveltos provides a declarative APIs to provision new features like Helm charts, ingress controllers, CNIs, storage classes and other resources in a given set of Kubernetes clusters.

 ## How it works
 The project follows the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and it uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.